kscieslinski/CTF/pwn/README.md

 # PWN challenges
-This is a collection of pwn challenges I've solved (or partialy solved but wrote writeup in order to better understand the solution).
+This is a collection of pwn challenges I've solved or partialy solved but wrote writeup in order to better understand the solution.
 I started learning about low level security on 10.2019.
 Most of the writeups are made only for myself so that I can track my progress and store some useful tricks.
 Therefore they might be hard to understand and contain a lot of gramma mistakes.